 It doesn’t have to be this way though.
 We don’t have to buy into this consumeristic culture and we don’t have to buy all the things that they are selling.
 We can opt-out and get back to the basic, fundamental American dream – freedom.

 Freedom is the Real American Dream

 The real American dream still does exist – but it’s not what they are selling you.
-It’s freedom – the freedom to opt out of the consumeristic culture that we’ve developed.
+It’s freedom – the freedom to opt-out of the consumeristic culture that we’ve developed.
 For me, financial independence is the way out.
-Once I reach financial independence, I’ll be able to live my life for myself, rather than for the whatever company I owe money too (banks, credit card companies, auto financers, etc).
+Once I reach financial independence, I’ll be able to live my life for myself, rather than for whatever company I owe money to (banks, credit card companies, auto financers, etc).
 Just imagine what you could do if you weren’t being held back by financial obligations!